 Foods You Should Have During The Third Trimester

-Here is a list of best foods to eat in the third trimester:
+Here is a list of the best foods to eat in the third trimester:

-These are rich in thiamine (vitamin B1) and fibers (5).
+These are rich in thiamine (vitamin B1) and fiber (5).
 You can make soup, porridge (dal), or stew with cooked lentils and have it in your meals.

 3. Ham and vegetable salad:

 Vegetables are a rich source of vitamins and ham is a thiamine booster that helps release energy from the food.
 A salad of radishes, tomatoes, lettuce, and sweet corn, along with thin slices of ham, is an excellent inclusion in your diet during the third trimester.